History and Mission

 - For security reasons, the Law Library has installed a system at the exit that causes an alarm to sound if a patron attempts to leave the library with material that has not been properly checked out.
 Occasionally, certain briefcases, notebooks and other items containing metal may activate the alarm.
 If the alarm rings, please return to the circulation desk and comply with the requests of the attendant on duty.

-- The Law Library maintains a “Lost and Found” at the circulation desk.
-Items not claimed within 24 hours are forwarded to the University’s Public Safety Office, located on B1 of the Lewis Building.
+- The library maintains a “Lost and Found” at the circulation desk.
+Items not claimed within 24 hours are forwarded to the University’s Public Safety Office.

 - Books should be re-shelved in their proper location or placed on a nearby book cart when no longer needed.

-- Smoking, or carrying or consuming alcoholic beverages, is prohibited in all areas of the Law Library.
+- Smoking, as well as carrying or consuming alcoholic beverages, is prohibited in all areas of the Law Library.

 - Beverages (non-alcoholic only) must be in covered, spill-proof containers.
 Please limit consumable food to pre-packaged snacks, or small pieces of fruit.
 Smelly or greasy food, which can damage the books and furnishings, is prohibited.
 Please remember to place all trash or garbage in an appropriate receptacle.